 Hack #7: Wear swimsuit bottoms

 Due to their unique material, swimsuit bottoms wash off stains and dry out much quicker, as opposed to regular underwear.
 There’s no reason not the make the change, right?

 Hack #8: Put on dark panties (and clothes)

 On the days leading up to your period and also during it, darker bottoms can just be a safer option.
 You don’t have to blindly follow this, but keep it in mind.

 Hack #9: Keep your underwear prepared before taking a shower

-Yes, it’s true that the water pressure from your shower/bath temporarily stops bleeding.
-However, spilling can happen, right from the moment, you step out.
-This is why I always keep a pair of underwear with a pad placed on top of it in the bathroom beforehand.
+Yes, it’s true that the water pressure from your shower temporarily stops bleeding.
+However, spilling can still happen, right from the moment you step out.
+This is why I always keep a pair of underwear with a pad placed on top of it near me in the bathroom beforehand.